FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-03-remove-jca-support.md

 Jaybird 5 will no longer depend on `connector-api-1.5.jar`, and the `jaybird-full` artifact will be dropped from the zip-distribution.

+Third-party code relying directly on `org.firebirdsql.jca` will break.

+This change will introduce some backwards compatibility issues in the `org.firebirdsql.jdbc` package, as some of the classes and interfaces return. accept or throw classes from `org.firebirdsql.jca` or `javax.resource`, however as these are generally intended as internal API, this backwards incompatibility will be limited.

 Removing JCA support will make it simpler to evolve code in Jaybird, and hopefully allow us to reduce complexity.